ome/design/cli_tree.md

 The current consensus is to preserve the `obj` plugin for the manipulation of individual objects and design a new plugin for graph/set tasks.
 For now, we will use the term `tree` to refer to this new plugin.

+## Tree plugin

-This plugin could include a set of subcommands so that individual calls would take the form:
+This plugin could include a set of subcommands.
+Each subcommand could either be a read operation applied to a graph specified by the `graph-spec` argument:

+    bin/omero tree read-operation graph-spec

+or a write operations applied to a `graph-spec` argument with an optional `object-spec` target:

-    bin/omero tree subcommand source [target]
+    bin/omero tree write-operation graph-spec [obj-spec]

+## Proposed graph specifications

+A curent unknown is the format(s) that should be supported by `graph-specs`.
+There are 2 general approaches

+-   either stay close to the current `obj-spec` format, i.e. `Object:id`
+-   or move towards xpath-like formats e.g. `//Image/*`, `Image[name=xxx]`, `Screen:id/*/Roi:*`

+If sticking to the first option, we might still need a representation of orphans either using `Image:orphan` or `Image --orphan.`

-## Proposed subcommands
+## Tree subcommands

 Below is a list of proposed subcommands with use cases

-### Move
+### LInk

-#### Moving orphaned images into a dataset
+Move orphaned images into a dataset:

-    omero tree move Image:orphan Dataset:1
+      omero tree link Image:orphan Dataset:1
-    omero tree move //Image:* Dataset:1
+      omero tree link //Image:* Dataset:1

-#### Moving  images in between datasets
+Link images in between datasets

-    omero tree move Dataset:1 Dataset:2
+    omero tree link Dataset:1 Dataset:2
-    omero tree move Dataset:1/Image:* Dataset:2
+    omero tree link Dataset:1/Image:* Dataset:2

-#### Move all Regions of interest into a folder
+Link all Regions of interest to a folder

-    omero tree move Image:1/Roi:* Folder:1
+    omero tree link Image:1/Roi:* Folder:1
-    omero tree move Screen:1/Roi:* Folder:2
+    omero tree link Screen:1/Roi:* Folder:2
-    omero tree move Screen:1/*/Roi:* Folder:2
+    omero tree link Screen:1/*/Roi:* Folder:2

-### Delete
+### Unlink

-This has to do with unlinking

-#### Orphan all images in a dataset
+Orphan all images in a dataset

-    omero tree delete Dataset:1
+    omero tree unlink Dataset:1

 ### Copy

-#### Link all images in one dataset into another
+Link all images in one dataset into another

     omero tree copy Dataset:1 Dataset:2
     omero tree copy Dataset:1/* Dataset:2

 ### List

-#### Listing containers/folders content
+List containers/folders content

     omero tree ls Dataset:1
     omero tree ls Folder:1

-#### Listing orphaned objects
+List orphaned objects

     omero tree ls --orphan
     omero tree ls Image:orphan

-#### Listing objects with filter
+Listing objects with filter

     omero tree ls Screen:1 --filter FileAnnotation[ns='bulk-annotation']
     omero tree ls Screen:1/*/FileAnnotation[ns='bulk-annotation']

+Return the object identifiers only

+    omero tree ls Dataset:1 --ids

 Open questions
 --------------